 Located behind the Summit Lodge, this small square serves as the starting point for a variety of trails and also includes a children’s playground and a family-friendly picnic area.

-It’s the meeting point for the free interpretive tours offered daily at 1:00 pm (April to November) or by appointment (December to March).
+It’s also the meeting point for the free interpretive tours offered daily at 1:00 pm (April to November) or by appointment (December to March).

 You also learn about the ecology and wildlife of the Sea to Sky Corridor.
 The interpretive tour provides a completely different context to the many sights you will encounter on the gondola trails and viewing decks.